Analysis | NFL power rankings Week 6: Seahawks knock Chiefs out of the No. 1 spot

 23. Detroit Lions (1-3) | Last week’s rank: 23

 The Lions return from their bye with road games at Jacksonville and Atlanta up next.
-If they don’t win both of those games, there’s little reason to hope that anything good can come from this season for Detroit.
+If they don’t win both, there’s little reason to hope anything good can come from this season.

 24. San Francisco 49ers (2-3) | Last week’s rank: 18

-Quarterback Jimmy Garoppolo’s return solved nothing as he was benched in favor of C.J.
+Jimmy Garoppolo’s return solved nothing as he was benched in favor of C.J.
 Beathard during an ugly loss to the Dolphins.
 Maybe the 49ers don’t have enough talent, after all, to overcome the injuries they’ve had.
 This is alarming.

 25. Minnesota Vikings (1-4) | Last week’s rank: 20